Therapy for men in Maryland

 But after I experienced how therapy helped me feel less burned out and be more present at work and in my relationship, I was hooked.
 I even eventually became a therapist myself.

 Knowing that certain behaviors of mine are a big cause of my anxiety has helped me in relationships, with friends, and at work.
 It’s helped me become closer with my father.
 It’s helped me become closer with friends.
 It’s helped me be more present and get more of my needs met in my relationship.
+It’s helped me get clearer about what I really want to accomplish with my work.

-I will start by identifying the symptoms you’ve been experiencing, whether it’s anxiety, depression, uncontrollable anger, or something else.
+We will start by identifying the symptoms you’ve been experiencing, whether it’s anxiety, depression, uncontrollable anger, or something else.
 We will also identify the situations and circumstances (“triggers”) that cause these symptoms.

 I will teach you practices to address your symptoms as they arise in the moment, like mindfulness meditation.
 We will also discuss potential changes at your workplace, at home, and other areas of your life.